 The origin of Buddhism

-After the birth of Buddhism in the fifth and sixth century BC, it spread to the world and it was divided into Southern Buddhism and Northern Buddhism by later generation scholars.
+After the birth of Buddhism in the fifth and sixth century BC, it spread to the world and was divided into Southern Buddhism and Northern Buddhism by later generation scholars.

 Spreading from ancient India southward to Sri Lanka, Myanmar, Thailand, Cambodia, Laos and Yunnan province of China, predominantly Theravada Buddhism , known as “Southern Buddhism”; its scriptures are written in Pali language.